 Yorkshire Water published its Final Drought Plan in 2022.
 The Drought Plan provides a comprehensive statement of the actions that Yorkshire Water will consider implementing during drought conditions in order to protect essential water supplies for customers and to minimise environmental impact.
-Yorkshire Water's Drought Plan 2022 comprises a total of 63 drought options (58 supply side options (including 49 supply side standard options and 9 long-term supply-side options) and 5 demand options).
+Yorkshire Water's Drought Plan 2022 comprises a total of 63 drought options (58 supply side options (including 49 supply side standard options and 9 long term supply side options) and 5 demand options).
 The Plan includes a range of drought management actions (linked to drought triggers), that can be broadly categorised as:

-- Demand Side Options (including: publicity campaigns; emergency drought orders; leakage detection; temporary-use bans. - Supply Side Options (including: abstraction increases; reduced regulated flows; water transfers - · Drought Permits and orders
+- Demand Side Options (including: publicity campaigns; emergency drought orders; leakage detection; temporary-use bans. - Supply Side Options (including: abstraction increases; reduced regulated flows; water transfers - Drought Permits and orders

-There are options in the WRMP24 preferred plan that also appear in the Yorkshire Water Drought Plan 2022 i.e. East Yorkshire Groundwater Option 2 (R13) and R37b(ii) River Aire Abstraction Option 4, or are similar schemes which would utilise the same proposed source i.e. R3a River Ouse licence transfer, DV8(v) York WTW Capacity increase and DV7a(vi) Tees - York Pipeline Option 1.
-No cumulative impacts will arise as they will be mutually exclusive - either the scheme will be developed as a permanent scheme under the WRMP and therefore no longer a Drought Plan option; or it will be a temporary scheme available, if required, in a drought prior to it becoming a permanent scheme in later years under the WRMP.
+There are options in the WRMP24 preferred plan that also appear in the Yorkshire Water Drought Plan 2022 i.e. East Yorkshire Groundwater Option 2 (R13) and R37b(ii) River Aire Abstraction Option 4, or are similar schemes which would utilise the same proposed source i.e. R3a River Ouse licence transfer, DV8B New York WTW and dual main and DV7a(vi) Tees - York Pipeline Option 1.
+At the request of Regulators, Yorkshire Water has included additional drought options in the Preferred Plan to increase overall resilience.
+No cumulative impacts will arise as the options will be mutually exclusive - either the scheme will be developed as a permanent scheme under the WRMP and therefore no longer a Drought Plan option; or it will be a temporary scheme available, if required, in a drought prior to it becoming a permanent scheme in later years under the WRMP.